danielhour/DINC-watchOS/README.md

 ## **FAQ**

 **Why is the iPhone app just a white screen?**
-- Because everything runs on the Watch.
+- Because everything is running on the Apple Watch.
 LITERALLY everything.
 I wanted a true stand-alone watch app.
 If you want to see your transactions on your iPhone… well, I suggest downloading your credit card’s app and looking it up there.
 I have no interest in reinventing the wheel.

 **Why are you doing manual entries for purchases?**
 - My original idea was to use the Plaid API but transactions are not fetched/updated immediately.
 In fact, they’re updated quite infrequently (in sandbox at least) so it would not give the watch wearer an accurate account of their daily budget.
 When there is an API that fetches transactions in true real-time, I'll definitely integrate it!